 We will then do a deeper dive on the company’s transactions.
 We are looking to understand the volume of the transactions, the complexity of the transactions, and whether the bulk of the transactions are recurring transactions or one-offs.

-We always check to see what sort of banking setup and payment systems the client is using.
+Next on the bookkeeping checklist, we always see what sort of banking setup and payment systems the client is using.
 Different banks have different types of rules, access, procedures, notifications, system syncing and reporting.
 We’re also looking at how many accounts a company has and is using (savings, checking, credit, PayPal, Stripe, etc.).
 More accounts leads to more complexity, and we tend to like some banks more than others.

 Often times we will check to see what sort of reporting the client is currently expecting or needing.
 We will try to see if we need to change reports, create additional reports, and modify the frequency of reports.
 Additionally, we will check to see if our financial/KPI reporting platform makes sense for the company.